 For the function, the highest contributions are provided by variable social support in general, horizontal collectivistic belief, and support from teacher.
 The variables correlating the highest with the function are horizontal collectivistic beliefs, social support in general, support from close friends, and support from classmates.
 Social support in general, support from teacher, and horizontal collectivistic beliefs are conclusive factor to discriminate between the students, who became normal students from bully, and those who remained as bully or became victims or bully-victims.
 The students, who reported relatively high social support in general, support from teacher, and horizontal collectivistic tendency, and are typically those, who became normal students from bully.
-However, the students, who reported relatively lower social support in general, support from teacher, and horizontal collectivistic belief, are either the students, who remained as bully, or the students, who became victim or bully-victim.
+However, the students, who reported relatively lower social support in general, support from teacher, and horizontal collectivistic tendency, who remained as bully.
+However, the students, who reported relatively lower social support in general, support from teacher, and horizontal collectivistic tendency, who remained as bully or became victims or bully-victims.
+The students, who became normal students from bully.
+However, the students, who reported relatively lower social support in general, support from teacher, and horizontal collectivistic tendency, who remained as bully, or the students, who became victim or bully-victim.